Courant algebroid lifts and curved Courant algebroids: Exact curved Courant algebroids

 The exterior derivative $\dif$ is the unique element of $\gder_1(M)$ such that $(\dif f)(X)=Xf$ and $\dif\circ \dif=\frac{1}{2}[\dif,\dif]_\text{g}=0$.
 Alternatively, $\dif$ is given by the explicit formula using an auxiliary torsion-free connection $\nabla$ on $M$: for $\psi\in\Omega^r(M)$,

 If we omit the torsion-freeness of $\nabla$ in \eqref{eq: dif-con}, we still get a well-defined operator in $\gder_1(M)$ coinciding with $\dif$ on functions.
-Given two connections $\nabla$ and $\nabla'$, the corresponding operators are the same if and only if
+Given two connections $\nabla$ and $\nabla'$, the corresponding operators are the same if and only if they coincide on $1$-forms, that~is,